 Other Use-Cases

 Our team anticipates our proposed self-supervised deep learning based approaches can be adapted to tackle other related image separation challenges.
-These include the decomposition of a variety of mixed image modalities that contain various features present within a painting such as underdrawing, concealed designs of pentimenti.
+These include the decomposition of a variety of mixed image modalities that contain various features present within a painting such as underdrawing and other pentimenti, or concealed designs.

 Research Team